-3.4.1 Recommendation: Strengthen existing law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+3.5.1 Recommendation: Strengthen existing law to better support transition age youth by extending transitional foster care services to youth under 23 years of age.
+(See Issue Brief 3.5.)

-Policy Goal 3.5 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.
+Policy Goal 3.6 State funding is appropriated to support specialized services and a continuum of care for sex trafficked children regardless of system involvement.

-The Virginia state legislature made appropriations during the 2020-2021 Regular Session to support the development and provision of community-based specialized services for child and youth survivors of sex trafficking.
+The Virginia state legislature did not appropriate funds to support the development and provision of specialized, community-based services and care to child and youth survivors.